faisworld/fais-web/.github/instructions/copilot.md

 - **MarkdownLint violations**: Always refer to markdown lint rules when compiling .md or similar files.
 - **Error Handling**: Implement robust error handling and logging.
 - **Performance**: Optimize for performance, especially in image loading and rendering.
-- **Testing**: Prioritize writing tests for critical components and functions But remember to remove those testing scripts if no longer needed and the problem fixed.
+- **Testing & Cleanup**: Prioritize writing tests for critical components and functions. **Mandatory removal** of testing scripts and obsolete code once problems are fixed to prevent interference.
 - **Security**: Follow best practices for security, including input validation and sanitization.
 - **Accessibility**: Ensure components are accessible, following WCAG guidelines.
 - **Version Control**: Use meaningful commit messages that describe the changes made.